-Alibaba Cloud Linux 2 is a next-generation proprietary Linux distribution that is developed by Alibaba Cloud.
-It provides a safe, stable, and high-performance customized environment for applications on Elastic Compute Service (ECS) instances.
-Alibaba Cloud Linux 2 is optimized for the cloud infrastructure and aims to deliver a better runtime experience.
-Alibaba Cloud Linux 2 images are free of charge, and Alibaba Cloud provides long-term technical support (LTS) for Alibaba Cloud Linux 2.
+Alibaba Cloud Linux 2 is a next-generation proprietary Linux distribution developed by Alibaba Cloud.
+This operating system provides a safe, stable, and high-performance customized environment for cloud applications.
+Alibaba Cloud Linux 2 is optimized for the cloud infrastructure and is designed to deliver a better runtime experience.
+Alibaba Cloud Linux 2 images are free of charge.
+Alibaba Cloud also provides long-term technical support (LTS) for Alibaba Cloud Linux 2.

 - The Linux distribution with the fastest boot time on Alibaba Cloud.

 - Deeply optimized for high-specification virtual machines and bare metal servers.
-This is particularly suitable for multi-task scenarios that involve large-sized instances.
+This is ideal for multi-task scenarios that involve large-sized instances.

-- Pre-installed with commonly used software such as Alibaba Cloud CLI and cloud-init.
+- Pre-installed with commonly used management software, such as Alibaba Cloud CLI and cloud-init.
 This reduces the costs of cloud resource management.

 - A streamlined kernel that minimizes the attack surface and system resource occupation.

 - An optimized technical support system that offers multi-channel technical support on Alibaba Cloud.

 - Provides fixes for vulnerabilities at the earliest opportunity based on Common Vulnerabilities and Exposures (CVE).

 - Supports live patching of the kernel.
 This ensures service continuity when vulnerabilities are being fixed.